jtl5770/goleds/README.md

 There is another use case for the TUI.
-When configuring the installation, one of the things that requires quite some tweaking is to get the TriggerValues for the sensors just right: high enough, that no noise from cross talk or background IR is triggering the LEDs, but low enough that the system is sensitive enough to reliably detect all people passing by.
+When configuring the installation, one of the things that requires quite some tweaking is to get the TriggerValues for the sensors right: high enough, that no noise from cross talk or background IR is triggering the LEDs, but low enough that the system is sensitive enough to reliably detect all people passing by.
 This highly depends on the Room and length and